 Published 28 October 2021

-On top of brief list of case studies shared earlier, we thought it would be only logical to share some deeper internal details of a project, so you would be able to make better assessment of CodeXteam's capabilities.
+On top of the brief list of case studies shared earlier, we thought it would be only logical to share some deeper internal details of a project, so you would be able to make better assessment of the CodeXteam's capabilities.

 We at CodeXteam were granted permission to the application's monitoring performed by NewRelic One and conducted a thorough analysis of the possible root causes for the slowdown.
-At the first glance, we have noticed two probable anomalies in the usage patterns of the system resources:
+At the first glance, we noticed two probable anomalies in the usage patterns of the system resources:

-Following the further investigation that involved interviewing the customer's development team leader along with the members of the business unit, we revealed that the performance downgrade might have been caused by the reporting tool that ran on schedule gathering some business-related data, and sending out the reports via email.
-The customer's development team agreed on this conclusion, so the next step for us was to suggest a solution that would enable the application to run without further freezes and at the same time, keep the reporting tool doing its job on time.
+Following further investigation that involved interviewing the customer's development team leader along with the members of the business unit, we revealed that the performance downgrade might have been caused by the reporting tool that ran on schedule gathering some business-related data, and sending out the reports via email.
+The customer's development team agreed to this conclusion, so the next step for us was to suggest a solution that would enable the application to run without further freezes and at the same time, keep the reporting tool doing its job on time.